The Complete Guide to Cold Therapy for Athletes

 Once finished, the vasoconstriction (narrowing) of your blood vessels will be noticeable.

-Your limbs and muscles will feel a bit more constricted and less mobile (i.e. not loose and limber like if heat were applied).
+Your limbs and muscles will feel more constricted and less mobile (i.e. not loose and limber like if heat were applied).

 This is fine, though, as the vasoconstriction will quickly wear off and make way for the vasodilation (widening) of your blood vessels, allowing nutrient-rich blood to flow into your tissue and flush out muscle soreness.